vncntt/vncntt.github.io/content/notes/2025-01-14-Good-Quotes.md

 > Some games are not worth winning.

 > Now I suggest to you that a group of us could be sitting around after dinner, discussing matters that were extremely serious like the education of our children, or our marriages, or the meaning of life, and we could be laughing, and that would not make what we were discussing one bit less serious.
-Solemnity, on the other hand, I honestly don’t know what it’s for.
+Solemnity, on the other hand, I honestly don't know what it's for.
 I mean, what is the point of it?
-The two most beautiful memorial services that I’ve ever attended both had a lot of humor and it freed us all and made the services inspiring and cathartic.
+The two most beautiful memorial services that I've ever attended both had a lot of humor and it freed us all and made the services inspiring and cathartic.
 But solemnity, it serves pomposity.
 And the self-important always know, at some level of their consciousness, that their egotism is going to be punctured by humor.
-That’s why they see it as a threat.
+That's why they see it as a threat.
 - John Cleese

 > You can make more friends in two months by becoming interested in other people than you can in two years by trying to get other people interested in you.